Planning for a wedding can be overwhelming! But, don’t overlook a very important part of the celebration – food safety!

 Do you know the temperature to keep food safe at your reception or party and prevent food illness?
 It is important for people to become educated and understand which negative behaviors and activities can contribute to the safety of food and foodborne illness.

-To help prevent food illness or poisoning, look for caterers who have a food safety certification for kitchen managers and food handlers, to make sure they’re properly trained in safe food handling methods.
+Likewise, look for caterers who have a food safety certification for kitchen managers and food handlers, to make sure they’re properly trained in safe food handling methods.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.